ehwhydubya/oh-no-broken-code/README.md

 ## Oh No!
 Broken Code!

-This repository has a few files that need a lot of love.
+This repository has a few files that need a small amount of love.
 Can you fix the errors and add the missing code?

 Difficulty Order: